Spine Injections

 This procedure involves injecting around a select nerve that is causing the neck or back pain.
 The procedure needle is positioned near the nerve, and an anesthetic with steroid is instilled around the nerve.
 The procedure is performed either for therapeutic or diagnostic purposes.

-Facet joint injection (FJI)
+Facet Joint Injection (FJI)

 The facet joints are tiny joints on either side of the posterior spine.
 A FJI involves injecting a steroid into the joint, with or without an anesthetic.
 Facet joints are injected for diagnostic and therapeutic purposes.